TheThingsNetwork/docs/_content/network/migrate.md

 npm install node-red-contrib-ttn@1.0.0
 ```

+### Java SDK
+For production use versions 2.x.
+Although 1.x already supported production and not staging, we bumped to 2.x to align it with other SDKs and components.
+As part of this we did change the package and class names in preparation for adding more APIs to this SDK.

+Please check the [Java guide](../applications/java/index.md) for more details.

 ## CLI

 Versions 2.x of The Things Network CLI are compatible with production.
 See the [Quick Start](../network/cli/quick-start.md#installation) for installation instructions.